Does No Contact Work On Women Dumpers?

 • making new friends

-• getting a job/better job
+• finding a job/better job

 • and much, much more

-Applying no contact rule on women
+Applying the no contact rule to women

 Following the strictest no contact rule and letting go of your ex is no easy task.